-ED 481 LANGUAGE AND COMMUNICATION DISORDERS includes analysis of typical language and communication development, language/communication disorders, and the individual needs of persons with communication disorders.
-Normal language acquisition, cognitive development, and social interactions will be addressed.
-Students will be able to recognize whether a child's language development is significantly delayed.
-Alternative modes of communication will be addressed.
+ED 481 LANGUAGE AND COMMUNICATION DISORDERS includes analysis of typical language and communication development, language/ communication disorders, and the individual needs of persons with communication disorders.
+Diagnostic and treatment methods utilizing a multidisciplinary team are emphasized.
+Issues in assessment, treatment and classroom intervention strategies are considered and especially applied to the full scheme of communication with an emphasis on the relationship of oral and written language abilities.
+Academic language and alternative modes of communication will be addressed.
 Prerequisites: Upper Division Status.
 3 credits.